Chris-Baker/emotion-rgba/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Create a report to help us improve
+about: Suggest an improvement to us
 title: ''
-labels: Enhancement
+labels: enhancement
 assignees: ''

 ---